LEGO: Learning and Graph-Optimized Modular Tracker for Online Multi-Object Tracking with Point Clouds: Conclusion

 \section{Conclusion}

-In this paper, we propose an online tracker, LEGO, that effectively integrates the geometry and motion cost matrix and GDAN score matrix to tackle the inherent challenges of MOT.
-The proposed tracker leverages 3D point cloud information, topological structures, and motion prediction features to enhance tracking accuracy and robustness.
-The incorporation of message passing and attention mechanisms within the GDAN enables efficient estimation of future motion states and the effective utilization of 3D point cloud data.
-Furthermore, our offset correction module demonstrates the capability to rectify certain errors in the detection results, contributing to improved tracking performance.
+In this paper, we propose an online LiDAR-based tracker, LEGO, that introduces the offset correction module and AMGN score calculation module, and effectively integrates them into the existing tracking framework to tackle the inherent challenges of MOT.
+Our offset correction module demonstrates the capability to rectify certain errors in the detection results, contributing to improved tracking performance.
+Furthermore, the AMGN blocks which use the learnable adjacency matrix to estimate the association relationships between detected objects and predicted objects in an efficient way.
 However, it is important to acknowledge that the use of graph structures in our approach may lead to longer training times due to increased computational demands.
 As a potential solution for future research, techniques, such as voxel downsampling could be implemented to reduce the parameter count in the GNN, thereby enhancing computational efficiency and reducing time consumption.

+\begin{IEEEbiography}[{ }]{Zhenrong Zhang} received his M.Sc. degree in Advanced Computer Science from the University of Manchester in 2020.
+Since 2022, he has been a Ph.D. student in the School of AI and Advanced Computing at Xi'an Jiaotong-Liverpool University, Suzhou.
+His primary research interests lie in the fields of computer vision and multi-object tracking. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Jianan Liu} received his B.Eng. degree in Electronics and Information Engineering from Huazhong University of Science and Technology, Wuhan, China, in 2007.
+He received his M.Eng. degree in Telecommunication Engineering from the University of Melbourne, Australia, and his M.Sc. degree in Communication Systems from Lund University, Sweden, in 2009 and 2012, respectively.
+Jianan has over ten years of experience in software and algorithm design and development.
+He has held senior R\&D roles in the AI consulting, automotive, and telecommunication industries.
+His research interests include applying statistical signal processing and deep learning for medical image processing, wireless communications, IoT networks, indoor sensing, and outdoor perception using a variety of sensor modalities like radar, camera, LiDAR, WiFi, etc. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Yuxuan Xia} (Member, IEEE) received his M.Sc. in communication engineering and Ph.D. in signal and systems from Chalmers University of Technology, Gothenburg, Sweden, in 2017 and 2022, respectively.
+After obtaining his Ph.D., he first stayed at the Signal Processing group, Chalmers University of Technology as a postdoctoral researcher for a year, and then he was with Zenseact AB and the Division of Automatic Control, Linkoping University as an Industrial Postdoctoral researcher for a year.
+He is currently a researcher at the Department of Automation, Shanghai Jiaotong University.
+His main research interests include sensor fusion, multi-object tracking and SLAM, especially for automotive applications.
+He has organized tutorials on multiobject tracking at the 2020-2024 FUSION conferences and the 2024 MFI conference.
+He has received paper awards at 2021 FUSION and 2024 MFI. \end{IEEEbiography}